Nationals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- The Nationals have played as the underdog in nine of their past 10 games and have gone 4-5 in those contests.
+- In 10 games as the underdog over the last 10 matchups, the Nationals have posted a mark of 5-5.

-- When it comes to the total, the Nationals and their opponents are 6-4-0 in their previous 10 games.
+- In their previous 10 matchups with a total posted by sportsbooks, the Nationals and their opponents are 7-3-0 when it comes to hitting the over.

-- Oddsmakers have yet to post a spread in any of the Nationals' past 10 games.
+- Bookmakers have not posted a spread in any of the Nationals' past 10 contests.

 Read More About This Game